 Every country has its own "clearinghouse" that handles ISBN numbers for that country.
 In the US, that is at Bowker.com.
-The fees add up to about $25/ISBN.
-They try to get you to buy in blocks of 10 - but you can actually get just one if you want, for slightly more money.
-It might be worth it to talk to some friends and get 10 as a group.
-There is also a "black market" on the web where you buy unused numbers from other people who bought a set of 10.
+The fees add up to about $30/ISBN.
+Bowker tries to get you to buy in blocks of ten - but you can actually get just one if you want, for $125.
+For this reason, if you don't need ten, it might be worth it to talk to some friends and get ten as a group.
+There is also a "black market" on the web where you buy unused numbers from other people who bought a set of ten.

 In any case, if you want to buy from Bowker directly as a legitimate purchase, you can do pretty much the entire process online and charge it to a credit card.

-Note that the bar code they offer is just a bar code version of your ISBN number.
+It's traditional, on the back cover of a print book, to have a bar code version of your ISBN number shown.
+This is nothing special and should not cost ANY money.
+This is simply a bar code which shows the ISBN number.
 Bar code is a standard "language" of thick and thin lines.
-You can download this as a font, or get free bar codes from many different websites.
+You can download a bar code as a font or get free bar codes from many different websites.
 They just need to be in EAN-13 format.
-I wouldn't pay for a bar code.
+You should never have to pay to get a bar code, if you want to put it on the back of your print copy cover.
+Most publishers will do this step for you for free.

 Getting Your Book Published